jgehrcke/timegaps/README.rst

 Timegaps by default treats items as paths.
 It retrieves the modification time (``st_mtime``) of the corresponding file system entries via the ``stat`` system call.
-By default, timegaps works in a non-invasive read-only mode and simply lists the rejected (or accepted) items.
-If explicitly requested, timegaps can also directly delete or move the corresponding file system entries, using well- established functions from Python's standard ``shutil`` module.
+By default, timegaps works in a non-invasive read-only mode and simply lists the rejected items.
+If explicitly requested, timegaps can also directly delete or move the corresponding file system entries, using well-established functions from the ``shutil`` module in Python's standard library.

 In a special mode of operation, timegaps can treat items as simple strings without path validation and extract the "modification time" from each string, according to a given time string format.
-This feature can be used for filtering any kind of time-dependent data, but also for filtering e.g. ZFS snapshots.
+This feature can be used for filtering any kind of time-dependent data, such as e.g. ZFS snapshots (if properly named).

 Main motivation